 the Volkswagen Beetle was selling over one million units per year in

-to Go Insurance.
-Early in 1968 Heinz Nordhoff, the chairman of Volkswagen
+the USA.
+Early in 1968 Heinz Nordhoff, the chairman of Volkswagen AG,

 could not rely on the mighty Beetle forever.
 The Type 3 Notchback, Fastback

 and Squareback were not the saving grace that they were thought to be